superjcybs/Fix_My_Code_Challenge/README.md

 # Fix_My_Code_Challenge
-ALX Fix My Code Challenge
+This is for the ALX Fix My Code Challenge